timothy-r/codewords/Readme.md

 # Classes:

-Board contains a grid of Cells
+* Board contains a grid of Cells
-Cell has a number and can have its character set via the mapping of numbers to characters
+* Cell has a number and can have its character set via the mapping of numbers to characters
-* Use 26 Cells and store references to them in the Board Character to Number mapping?
+* Use 26 Cells and store references to them in the Board
+* Character to Number mapping?
-DataReader - string / file to Board
+* DataReader - string / file to Board

-Game to contain parts of the puzzle
+* Game to contain parts of the puzzle - removed

-Dictionary - allows lookups based on reg exp patterns
+* Dictionary - allows lookups based on reg exp patterns

 A Player that interacts with the Board/Game/Dictionary objects